We’re just like you!

 In addition, we offer a free lunch after our Sunday service as a way of allowing people to really spend time with and get to know one another.

 Our various Bible studies and meetings through the week also offer opportunities for fellowshipping and building relationships.

 We desire our fellowship times to carry a warm, family-like atmosphere.
 For those separated from their families, we hope to become an “adopted” family and network of support.
 We also hope to provide a safe, welcoming environment for children, in which they are loved and accepted as children rather than as little adults, but in which they also learn that there are times for seriousness and quiet, and times for play and fun.

-Above all, we hope to continually live in obedience to Christ’s command to love one another as He loved us (John 13:35).
+Above all, we hope to continually live in obedience to Christ’s command to love one another as He loved us [tooltip tip=”By this all men will know that you are my disciples, if you love one another.”](John 13:35)[/tooltip].